synclib-io/synclib-hash/README.md

 ## Purpose

+This library is the shared hashing core used across all synclib platforms.
+It supports two Merkle verification approaches:

+### Sameness (default — server-authoritative hashes)

-During normal sync, **the server is the single source of truth for `row_hash`**.
-The PostgreSQL extension (`pg_synclib_hash`) computes hashes at write time via triggers, and clients store the server-provided values.
-Clients never need to compute hashes themselves for sync to work.
+The server computes `row_hash` at write time via `pg_synclib_hash` triggers, and clients store the server-provided value.
+Merkle comparison answers: **do client and server have the same data?** If hashes differ, the data drifted and gets repaired.
+Clients never need to compute hashes themselves — they just store and compare.
+This is the simpler approach and is recommended for most sync use cases.

-This library exists for:
+### Correctness (client-verified hashes)

+Clients use this library directly to compute hashes from their local data, then compare against the server's hashes.
+This answers a stronger question: **is my data correct?** — verifying that data wasn't corrupted in transit, storage, or by application bugs.
+Use this when your application needs data integrity guarantees beyond consistency (e.g., financial records, medical data, audit trails).

+Both approaches produce identical hashes from the same data, so they can be combined — use server-authoritative hashes for fast sync, and add client-side verification selectively where correctness matters.

+### Who uses this library

-- **Server-side computation**: The `pg_synclib_hash` Postgres extension uses this C code to compute row hashes at write time
+- **`pg_synclib_hash`**: The Postgres extension links against this C code to compute row hashes at write time (server-authoritative path)
-- **Client-side data integrity** (optional): Clients can extend `synclib_hash` to compute hashes locally for their own validation purposes (e.g., verifying data integrity before upload, detecting local corruption)
-- **Cross-platform consistency**: When clients do compute hashes (for custom integrity checks), results match the server exactly
+- **Client libraries**: Can use this library (via WASM or native FFI) for local correctness verification
+- **Elixir server**: Uses the WASM build via Wasmex as a fallback when `pg_synclib_hash` is not installed

 Supported platforms:
 - Native platforms (iOS, Android, macOS, Linux, Windows) via C/FFI